 Sarah: New York theaters acted as an INVALUABLE link between prostitution and “sporting” culture.
-The dark, semi secluded third tier balconies, dubbed the “guilty third tier,” were reserved for prostitutes and their clients.
+The dark, semi secluded, third tier balconies, dubbed the “guilty third tier,” were reserved for prostitutes and their clients.
 Even “respectable” theaters like the Park Theater, sponsored by John Jacob Astor and Job Beekman (two well-to-do fellas) was known for prostitution in its third tier.
 Then there were the “sub-theaters” which did not restrict prostitution or public sexuality to the third tier and was “little better than a brothel turned inside out,” wrote one commentator in 1849.
 The streets that surrounded theaters always housed plenty of brothels and bawdy houses.

-The Hotel du Wood is described as a three story brown home, or brownstone, furnished throughout with the most COSTLY and newest DECOR and amenities.
+The Hotel de Wood is described as a three-story brown home, or brownstone, furnished throughout with the most COSTLY and newest DECOR and amenities.
 The guidebook states that “her gallery of oil paintings ALONE cost $10,000.
 The brothel had “Rosewood furniture, immense mirrors, Parisian figures…” The guidebook went on to say that, “She [Kate Woods] keeps THREE young ladies of RARE personal attractions” and that the house was the best overall on 25th Street.
 It even mentioned that the Hotel de Wood catered to many foreign gentlemen and dignitaries, which I’m assuming made it a classier joint in the eyes of many?
 For whatever reason, Kate Woods closed the Hotel de Wood.
 But she immediately opened the House of All Nations in the 1880s.
 This brothel was located in the FASHIONABLE Tenderloin district and is described as being JUST as opulent as the Hotel de Wood.
 The House of all Nations was RENOWNED for having famous prostitutes from all over the world.
 They were often referred to as stars.
 For a pretty penny, one could be entertained by women from Ireland, France, Germany, England, Asia, Africa or South America.
 Each room was decorated with furnishings from whatever country the woman who lived in it was from.
 After visiting some young men bragged that they may not have traveled much but they managed to see a lot of the world in one night.
 Ba-da-ching.
 Groan.

 Sarah: Many women who worked at the House of All Nations specialized in the “French” style, which consisted of “unnatural acts” – the code word for oral sex.
-Reformers often blamed Paris for these “unnatural acts,” Prompting one social reformer to complain that women working in “French” houses “stoop to practices that the ordinary American girl could not be induced to do.”
+Reformers often blamed Paris for these “unnatural acts,” prompting one social reformer to complain that women working in “French” houses “stoop to practices that the ordinary American girl could not be induced to do.”
 It is interesting to note however that a study in 1908 found that of 2,000 surveyed prostitutes, almost three-quarters were American-born.
 So, uh, American women were just as kinky as Parisian women?

 Elizabeth: New York city provided men with just about any kink or pleasure one could think of.
 With such a WIDE variety of public brothels and parlor houses, some houses catered to INDIVIDUAL clientele and tastes.
 For example, Clara Gordon’s brothel on Mercer street only catered to “southern gentlemen” Sarah Sweet’s Church Street house offered only “creole” women to interested men.
 Over on Mott Street one could find “ropes and braces” at Rebecca Weyman’s place while Louisa Kanth’s house catered exclusively to German merchants.
-“French love” was available at Miss French’s on West Twenty seventh, and we already know what that meant.
+“French love” was available at Miss French’s on West 27th and we already know what that meant.

-Sarah: As the nineteenth century wore on, sexual intercourse became one of many ways sex became commodified in the 19th century.
+Sarah: As the nineteenth century wore on, sexual intercourse became one of many ways sex became commodified.
 Numerous sexual activities were available for a mass audience and included pornography, model “artist” striptease shows, masked balls where prostitutes freely rubbed elbows with the elite of society, the concert saloon, private “drinking rooms” and “supper rooms” in otherwise respectable restaurants which catered to prostitutes and their patrons, and shows within brothels and parlor houses.
 This sexual entertainment coexisted along streets filled with theaters, the new large department stores, fancy restaurants, and numerous saloons.
 No longer was sex and prostitution only associated with poverty or working-class culture like found in neighborhoods like New York’s Five Points earlier in the century.
 This new sexual culture served an increasingly important leisure economy to the late 19th century metropolitan city.